GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Stylized Co-Speech Gesture Diffusion Model

 Following the standard training process of denoising diffusion models \cite{ho2020ddpm,rombach2022latentdiffusion}, we train the denoising network $\vect{E}_{\theta}$ by drawing random tuples $(\vect{Z}_0,n,\vect{A},\vect{T},\vect{P})$ from the training dataset, then corrupting $\vect{Z}_0$ into $\vect{Z}_n$ by adding random Gaussian noises $\vect{E}$, applying denoising steps to $\vect{Z}_n$, and optimizing the loss

-Specifically, the ground-truth gesture motion $\vect{M}_0$ and its latent representation $\vect{Z}_0$, the audio $\vect{A}$, and the transcript $\vect{T}$ are extracted from the same speech sentence. $n$ is drawn from the uniform distribution $\mathcal{U}\{1,N\}$.
+Specifically, the ground-truth gesture motion $\vect{M}_0$, along with its latent representation $\vect{Z}_0$, and the speech audio $\vect{A}$ and transcript $\vect{T}$ are extracted from the same speech sentence. $n$ is drawn from the uniform distribution $\mathcal{U}\{1,N\}$.
 We do not assume that the gesture dataset contains detailed style labels.
-Instead, we consider the motion clips $\vect{M}_P$ of random lengths but encompassing $\vect{M}_0$ as the style prompts $\vect{P}$.
-As suggested by \citet{kim2022CVPRDiffusionClip}, we iteratively apply denoising steps to each training tuple until obtaining $\vect{Z}_0^*$.
+Instead, we consider the motion clip $\vect{M}_P$ of a random length but encompassing $\vect{M}_0$ as the style prompt $\vect{P}$.

 We first calculate the standard noise estimation loss of the diffusion models \cite{ho2020ddpm} defined as